Nobel Prize Teacher Summit 2026

 Maria Pränting, Scientific coordinator at ReAct Europe

-Stefan Swartling Peterson, Professor Global Transformation for Health at Karolinska Institutet and Makerere University
+Stefan Swartling Peterson, Professor Global Transformation of Health at Karolinska Institutet and Makerere University

 Karin Tegmark Wisell, Swedish Ambassador for Global Health